syre-data/tutorials/beginner/fireworks/README.md

 ## 3. Adding data to your project
 Now that we have our tree, we can add data.
 Most often data is added to the lowest level Containers because these are the individual/samples/spicimens we actually run experiments on.
-In Thot, any data file -- CSV, text, images, binary, anything -- is called an **Asset**.
+In Syre, any data file -- CSV, text, images, binary, anything -- is called an **Asset**.

 > [Download the data](https://resources.thot.so/downloads/tutorials/beginner/fireworks/project_resources/data.zip)